DinaSabrah/PyGwalker-Magic/README.md

 # PyGwalker-Magic Tutorial
-A simple project shows Pygwalker; a python library as an alternative for Tableau in data analysis
+A simple project shows PyGwalker;  a python library  an alternative to Tableau in data analysis Note you can easily upload the three charts from the main repository